interacto/interacto.github.io/v2/src/docs/home.md

 that you are using Angular with the TypeScript implementation of Interacto, Interacto can also be used with Vue.js or React.

+If you are discovering Interacto, make sure to take a look at our [Getting Started](./how-to-start) page.

 ## Academic usage